-A critical literature review found that, associations which are activists (the one that are against the plan) are deliberately excluded while the pragmatic ones (the one that support it) are included (Bergius, 2016) under SAGCOT.
-This implies that, involvement and representation of smallholders is decided upon willingness to support the program despite that, the strategies are tailored in a top-down manner.
-This is supported by Byers and Rampa (2013), who warned that SAGCOT may, became a corridor of power in which benefits are monopolized up-wards in the value chain towards global agribusiness capital.
-Under the participation continuum this kind of involvement seems to lie on lower rungs and signify passive participation.
+A critical literature review found that associations which are activists (those that are against the plan) are deliberately excluded while the pragmatic ones (those that support it) are included (Bergius, 2016) under SAGCOT.
+This implies that, involvement and representation of smallholders is decided upon willingness to support the program; despite that, the strategies are tailored in a top-down manner.
+This is supported by Byers and Rampa (2013), who warned that SAGCOT may become a corridor of power in which benefits are monopolised upwards in the value chain towards global agribusiness capital.
+Under the participation continuum, this kind of involvement seems to lie on lower rungs and signifies passive participation.

-WHY THE INTEGRATION MATTER?
+WHY THE INTEGRATION MATTERS?

 Sustainable local development requires planning approaches that are both inclusive and targeted.
-The synergy of the both planning approaches ensures that development is both strategic and socially inclusive.
-While targeted area development ensures geographic focus on either integrated or sectoral development view, participatory planning fosters local communities’ empowerment, ownership of development processes, and accountability.
+The synergy of both planning approaches ensures that development is both strategic and socially inclusive.
+While targeted area development ensures geographic focus on either integrated or sectoral development views, participatory planning fosters local communities’ empowerment, ownership of development processes, and accountability.

 As we discussed in previous sections, geographic targeting typically constitutes one of the first levels of targeting of any intervention (Garcia & Moore, 2012).
-Interventions need to have geographical limits and a projection of what is feasible, which delineates its capacity to include a specific number of beneficiaries.
-To gain understanding of the key determinants for local development through area targeted interventions, need critical analyses of socio-economic and spatial factors for development.
-Agarwal et al., (2009) supported the view by arguing that, in understanding the determinants of rural development, the socio-spatial conceptualization of rural areas is also helpful as socio-spatial factors are among the major determinants of rural development.
+Interventions need to have geographical limits and a projection of what is feasible, which delineates their capacity to include a specific number of beneficiaries.
+To gain an understanding of the key determinants for local development through area-targeted interventions, need for critical analyses of socio-economic and spatial factors for development.
+Agarwal et al., (2009) supported the view by arguing that, in understanding the determinants of rural development, the socio-spatial conceptualisation of rural areas is also helpful as socio-spatial factors are among the major determinants of rural development.

 While development is an outcome, it has a spatial dimension (Komor, 2020), with their varying socio-spatial features and interactions (Beer et al., 2020; Coe et al., 2013; Gaddefors & Anderson, 2019; Zahra et al., 2014), and a spatial element acts as an important factor affecting development (Komor, 2020).
 On the other hand, participatory planning provides local insights that enrich the technical and spatial analysis (Nelson & Wright, 1995).
 Therefore, critical analysis of the socio-spatial factors is only possible through a participatory ABD.

-Mainstreaming of participatory planning in area based interventions is critical in maintaining effectiveness and efficiency of the intervention.
-As presented by Labianca (2021), on examining types of rural development strategies, endogenous and neo-endogenous approaches which are participatory and bottom-up in nature, ensures efficiency through mobilization and the use of both internal and external resources contrary to top-down exogenous approach that utilizes external resources.
-On the other hand, various scholars argued that, development effectiveness depends on putting local knowledge and participation at the center (Chambers, 1997; Sulle, 2023; UNDP, 2016; Mansuri and Rao, 2013).
-For instance Mansuri and Rao (2013) asserted that, where communities have real decision making power, projects tend to be more effective in meeting local needs and more efficient in resource use.
+Mainstreaming of participatory planning in area-based interventions is critical in maintaining effectiveness and efficiency of the intervention.
+As presented by Labianca (2021), on examining types of rural development strategies, endogenous and neo-endogenous approaches, which are participatory and bottom-up in nature, ensure efficiency through mobilisation and the use of both internal and external resources, contrary to the top-down exogenous approach that utilises external resources.
+On the other hand, various scholars argued that development effectiveness depends on putting local knowledge and participation at the centre (Chambers, 1997; Sulle, 2023; UNDP, 2016; Mansuri and Rao, 2013).
+For instance, Mansuri and Rao (2013) asserted that, where communities have real decision-making power, projects tend to be more effective in meeting local needs and more efficient in resource use.